 As an artist, I’ve always had polarized feelings about putting myself or my creations out into the world.
-Because I’ve always worn most (or all) of the hats with regards to my media production work (music, video, voiceover, photography, writing), over the years, it’s proven to be a constant challenge to build and maintain confidence, momentum and flow in what I choose to do.
+Because I’ve always worn most (or all) of the hats regarding my media production work (music, video, voiceover, photography, writing), over the years, it’s proven to be a constant challenge to build and maintain confidence, momentum, and flow in what I choose to do.

-Since the early beginnings, decades ago, I got into the terrible habit of expecting everything, but erred significantly by getting attached to the results.
+Since the early beginnings, decades ago, I got into the terrible habit of expecting a lot to happen, but erred significantly by getting attached to the results.
 Further to that, I wasn’t willing, nor wise enough, to approach the business side of the arts in ways outside my understanding and comfort zone.
-It’s one thing to incorporate a company, setup bank accounts and such, but another entirely to actually find an audience or clients.
+It’s one thing to incorporate a company, setup bank accounts and such, but another entirely to find an audience, build a fan base, or acquire and retain paying clients.

 Curiously, being acutely aware of the sheer amount of work involved in the entire creative process, I couldn’t ever ask others for help; not without being able to pay them, or feeling outright as if I was abusing the relationship.
-Oddly, I did exactly that for others, because some part of me was more willing, open and believing in the success of others than of myself.
-Worse, I would experience endless angst and frustration working on the dreams and aspirations of others, while repeatedly shelving and deferring my own.
-It’s a brutal, cumulative cycle that isn’t terribly good for the soul.
+Oddly, I did exactly that for others because some part of me was more willing, open and believing in their success than of my own.
+Worse, I would experience endless anxiety and frustration working on the dreams and aspirations of others, while repeatedly shelving and deferring my own.
+It’s a brutal, cumulative cycle that isn’t terribly good for the mind, body or soul.

 It’s also a touch narcissistic.
-Rather, it can foster those detrimental elements in our psychology; when we aren’t genuinely expressing and pursuing our own healthy creative outlets — or coloring our service to others negatively — the “what about my needs?” monster seeps into otherwise peaceful, productive places.
-It builds resentment, dissonance, vanity, arrogance and apprehension.
+Rather, it can foster those detrimental elements in our psychology; when we aren’t genuinely expressing and pursuing our own healthy creative outlets — or, we’re usually shading our service to others with negativity — the “what about my needs?” monster seeps into otherwise peaceful, productive places.
+It builds resentment, dissonance, vanity, arrogance, and apprehension.
 And it destroys confidence and self-respect — regardless of the success we may help others to achieve.

-To complicate things just a little bit more, if you’re like me, you have a tendency toward perfectionism.
+To complicate things just a little more, if you’re like me, you have a tendency toward perfectionism.
 It’s a pervasive quirk common to creatives.
-I see it as both inherently useful, as well as a side-effect of fragmented attempts at mastery.
+I see it as both inherently useful, and a side effect of fragmented attempts at mastery.
 As you’re probably aware, there’s a vast difference between perfect and professional, in practical terms.
 The former is largely unattainable, subjective, and an ever-moving target.
 The latter comes from experience; from failures and successes both.
 It comes from hard-won humility and engaging in the journey of the long game.
 It is borne of a complexity of varying skills one can’t get simply by reading books or studying at YouTube University.